 - Certified copies of medical and dental records.
-Since medical records are usually confidential, you will probably have to sign a release for your medical records or write a letter to your doctor or hospital requesting the records. - Photos.
-Bring to court any pictures of injuries caused by the other party.
-You don't have to remember who took the picture, but be able to state when the picture was taken and that it is a fair and accurate representation of the injury or scene. - Copies of police reports and 911 calls.
+Since medical records are usually confidential, you will probably have to sign a release for your medical records or write a letter to your doctor or hospital requesting the certified records. - Certified Photos.
+Bring to court any pictures of injuries caused by the other party. - Certified Copies of police reports and 911 calls.
 Contact the precinct where you filed any police reports to learn how to get copies.
 Local victim services organizations may also be able to help you. - Communications from the abuser.
-Letters, cards, answering machine, voicemail messages, Facebook/ other social media messages, and/or text messages containing threats or other statements by the abuser.
-Make sure to bring a tape recorder or your cell phone to court to play the message.
+Letters, cards, answering machine, voicemail messages, Facebook/other social media messages, and/or text messages containing threats or other statements by the abuser.
+Make sure to bring a tape recorder or your cell phone to the hearing to play the message.
 Print the text messages out or get screen shots because not all courts will accept that information without taking the cell phone. - Your writings.
 Diaries, journals, or letters you have written describing the abuse. - Legal Documents.
 Copies of protection orders, petitions, criminal charges or convictions, and other court documents.
-If you do not have copies of these documents, get certified copies from the clerk's office where the orders were filed with the court.
+If you do not have copies of these documents, get certified copies from the clerk's office where the orders were filed with the court. - If the hearing is by video conference, the exhibits must be delivered to the court in their requested manner and provided to the parties.